The Economic Way of Thinking

-Registration is open on a first come, first served basis to all students aged 16-18, who will be enrolled in a high school or home schooled during the 2017-2018 academic year.
+Registration is open on a first come, first served basis to all students aged 16-18, who will be enrolled in a high school or home school program during the 2020-2021 academic year.

 All registered participants must submit a liability waiver signed by a parent or legal guardian, indicating permission to attend the program and agreeing to abide by all program policies and other applicable operating procedures.

 Cost & Scholarship